strata-mvc/strata/docs/foreword.md

 Bottom line : not yet ready to be used for a real project.

-However it should be ready "pretty soon" as I am solving issues daily on the project.
-Make sure to post pain points and found issues on our [Github](https://github.com/francoisfaubert/strata) to speed up this process.
+However it should be ready in the upcoming weeks as I am solving issues daily on the project.
+Make sure to submit pain points and issues on our [Github](https://github.com/francoisfaubert/strata) to speed up this process.

 Additionally, the documentation is not written with as much care as it deserves.
 I am French-speaking and writing in English is harder for me.
-I am also the one that coded most of this version of Strata and I have an understanding of every concepts and decisions.
-Because of this, I expect I may not be explaining the things other developers may not quite get.
+I am also the one that coded Strata and I have a complete understanding of every concept and historical decisions.
+Because of this I expect I may not be explaining things in neutral, clear ways for other developers.

 ## What's next

-I am committed in shipping a working release very soon as well as exposing the API and proper documentation.
-In the meantime, if you encounter spelling mistakes or inconsistencies in the code, please report them to me on GitHub (or even better contribute to the project!)
+Improvements to the way View Helpers are handled are to be expected.

-## Rough roadmap
+Data submission against Custom Post Type models needs to be re-factored into something cleaner and more intuitive.

-* Do **screen casts** as this will be the easiest way of discovering Strata
+Features such as the email manager and SQLite support will be bundled as Strata plugins to be required manually with Composer.

-* Improve Strata hooks that allow automated integration of Strata-aware Composer packages
+~ Frank
-* Create a bin/strata.bat counterpart for Windows
+July 7th, 2015